Four-Dimensional Phase-Space Reconstruction of Flat and Magnetized Beams Using Neural Networks and Differentiable Simulations: Phase space reconstruction for a magnetized beam

 The reconstructed phase space at the entrance of the DQ4 quadrupole magnet is illustrated in Fig.~\ref{fig:magnetizedbeam_recon}.
 The $(x-y)$ distribution shown in Fig.~\ref{fig:magnetizedbeam_recon}(a) implies that the beam is nearly round with beam sizes of $\sigma_{x}(\sigma_{y})=1.62(1.58)$~mm and projected emittance $\epsilon_{nx}(\epsilon_{ny})=48.6(44.9)$~mm~mrad, respectively, where the emittance has the contribution from the canonical angular momentum terms.
 As can be seen in Fig.~\ref{fig:magnetizedbeam_recon}(d,e), the position-divergence correlations within the projected phase spaces $(x-x')$ and $(y-y')$ are almost identical to each other.

 Likewise, examining the cross-plane coupling by analysing the projected phase-space distributions ($x,y'$) and ($y,x'$) confirm, albeit for some imperfections, that average coupling between the transverse positions and momenta $\gamma\braket{xy'} = -43.4$~\si{\micro\meter} and $\gamma\braket{yx'} = 44.6$~\si{\micro\meter} are nearly equal in magnitude but opposite in sign; see Fig.~\ref{fig:magnetizedbeam_recon}(c,f).
 This is consistent with the analytical beam matrix that describes a magnetized beam in Eq.\eqref{eq:sigmamatrixb}.
 These coupling terms yield a prediction of the beam magnetization, $|\Lb|=|\gamma\left(\braket{xy'}-\braket{yx'}\right)|/2=44.0$~\si{\micro\meter}.
-Compared to the measured $\Lb$ of $48.4 \pm 0.9$~\si{\micro\meter} that was obtained by using the slit~\cite{PhysRevAccelBeams.22.102801} and measuring the angle of the beam slice (see Fig.~\ref{fig:AWASchematic}), the $\Lb$ from the reconstruction shows good agreement within 10\% error.
-Here, the error of the measured $\Lb$ was determined only by considering the standard deviation of the RMS beam size.
+Compared to the measured $\Lb$ of $47.2\pm0.9$~\si{\micro\meter} that was obtained by using the slit~\cite{PhysRevAccelBeams.22.102801} and measuring the angle of the beam slice (see Fig.~\ref{fig:AWASchematic}), the $\Lb$ from the reconstruction shows good agreement within 10\% error.
+Here, the error of the measured $\Lb$ was determined by considering the standard deviation of the RMS beam size and angle of the beam slice where the angle was determined by using linear fitting.